Listen in as we hear from Sarah. For her, hearing a blind architect's story changed her perspective on what was possible.

 Somebody had sent me this video and I'd ignored it and ignored it, because I was afraid to look into what is it like to be blind, because I didn't want to admit that that was going to happen to me.
 And then I watched this video and just started crying because I just realized, oh, my life is not over.
 So, for every single thing that there is that I have to learn, and there are many, many things that I have to learn, there's a whole different perspective.
 There's somebody else who's gone ahead of me and figured this out.

-We‘d love to hear from you if you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail by calling, 847-512-4867.
+Marc: You never know who might need to hear your story.
+If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
+By calling, 847-512-4867.
 Or, you can use your smartphone or computer and email us a recording to [email protected].

 Judy has lived with progressive vision loss for many years.
 She's found a way that helps her cope and adjust.